dotnet/designs/accepted/2022/enable-512-vectors.md

 ### Vector512<T> Usage

-Exhisting code that utilizes `Vector256<T>` to perform vectorized sum over a span might look something like the following snippet (assuming the addition of a `ReduceAdd` method as described above):
+Existing code that utilizes `Vector256<T>` to perform vectorized sum over a span might look something like the following snippet (assuming the addition of a `ReduceAdd` method as described above):

 ```C#
 public int SumVector256(ReadOnlySpan<int> source)